lujianmei/movie-rating-prediction-study/README.md

 - `03 - IMDB Movie Rating Prediction Evaluation.ipynb` is where the features that are developed in the previous file are used in training of some ML models.
 A custom pipeline is written.

 # Conclusion
-According to `mean square error` metric, in score prediction, an order of magnitude reduction is observed over the baseline error.
+In score prediction an order of magnitude reduction is observed over the baseline error according to `mean square error` metric.